idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Wine](https://www.winehq.org/) (an acronym for “Wine Is Not an Emulator”) is a free and open-source compatibility layer that aims to allow computer programs developed for Microsoft Windows to run on Unix-like operating systems.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.

-Running Windows software on Linux can sometimes be a complex endeavor, however, you get to install and run many Windows programs via Wine.
+Running Windows software on Linux can sometimes be a complex endeavor, however, you get to install and run many Windows programs via Wine (and its helper script, [Winetricks](https://wiki.winehq.org/Winetricks)).

 To see the support status of a specific application and version, you can use the Wine’s [official website](https://www.winehq.org/).
 Not all software is represented.